-Pregnancy is a dream come true of all couples.
+A dream come true for all couples.
 The first time mothers are filled with apprehension and innumerable questions.
 They get their queries solved by consulting their elders and peers and now newsgroups.
 They develop misconceptions and fears regarding pregnancy and labor.

 The perception of pain during labor and delivery varies between individuals.
-Specially, the first-time mothers need a proper antenatal counselling regarding good nutritious diet, antenatal exercises and physiology of labor pains.
-Here we shall only be dealing with labor & delivery.
+Especially, first-time mothers need proper antenatal counseling regarding a good nutritious diet, antenatal exercises, and physiology of labor pains.
+Here we shall only be dealing with labor & delivery

 It numbs the body below the waist, but the movements are not impaired.

 It is administered when the patient is in active labor.
 It can be given as a single injection or in multiple doses through a special epidural catheter by a skilled anesthetist.

 There are two main techniques to administer an epidural, they are:

 Single-shot epidural: The epidural space is usually injected with opioid medication, by injecting it into the epidural space.
 This usually involves the doctor administering an injection on the patient’s back (in the cervical, thoracic, or lumbar region).

 Epidural catheter technique: Alternatively a fine bore tube can be passed into the epidural space and the medication can be deposited into the epidural space continuously or intermittently.